 If you find yourself encountering memory related errors during a scan with Permissions Reporter, then you'll need to reduce the working project scope (see above) or make more memory available to the host operating system.

-Best practice: Run Permissions Reporter on a domain mameber computer with plenty of RAM and fast network connectivity.
+Best practice: Run Permissions Reporter on a domain member computer with plenty of RAM and fast network connectivity.

-The first is low priority I/O mode.
-Enabling this option causes Permissions Reporter to operate in a special "background" I/O mode available in Windows, causing the system to lower scheduling priority for disk and memory operations.
-This can help Permissions Reporter to "defer" to other processes that might require such resources.
+Low priority I/O mode causes Permissions Reporter to operate in a special "background" I/O mode available in Windows, lowering scheduling priority for disk and memory operations.
+This helps Permissions Reporter "defer" to other processes that might require storage resources.